Law Enforcement Endorsements

 Gary brought negotiation training to the forefront for local and state law enforcement agencies across the country.
 The bureaucratic “line” that sometimes divides local law enforcement and federal agencies did not exist when it came to Crisis Negotiation Unit in Quantico and crisis negotiation training.
 He and his team developed a concept in training and application that will continue to be the anchor for future negotiators.”

 “Gary’s leadership and efforts within the international hostage negotiation profession in the last three decades has been the driving force behind advancing this field from “1st generation to 2nd generation” teaching and practice.
 His thoughtful, compassionate, and genuine personality attributes, coupled with scientifically sound socio-psychological principles, have been the foundation of developing a crisis negotiation model that I have found useful as a negotiator in such hostile theatres of operation as Bosnia, Iraq, Somalia etc..
+Gary is not only known as the long serving former-Head of the FBI Hostage Negotiation Program at Quantico, but more importantly, as father of the international hostage negotiation community.
+Through his leadership and facilitating the collaboration within our profession, he has lead in the development of a negotiation model that has applicability in the worlds most difficult crises, corporate boardrooms, health care professional class rooms and throughout the policing community.
+Every reader of this book, from hostage negotiators, police managers, executives, sales persons, diplomats, will benefit from the experiences Gary has garnered in the school of hard knocks and high risks of hostage negotiations.
+His wealth of experience and knowledge can not only aid in the resolution of all forms of crises, but more importantly in the prevention of the potential catastrophic consequences of not having a negotiation strategy or using these critical skills”.

+“Since the nineties the South African Police Service liaised with the Federal Bureau of Investigation regarding hostage negotiation.
+Gary Noesner was instrumental in the liaison and visited South Africa presenting two National Workshops.
+During these workshops I had personal contact with him, getting to know him better.
+Following his retirement the relationship between the SAPS hostage negotiators and the FBI continued on a well-based foundation.
 Apart from his contribution in responding to incidents, I also value his contribution to operationalize hostage negotiation in the SAPS.
 However, to my opinion his most outstanding contribution was to establish a culture of objectivity in assessing incidents during an incident as well as post operationally.
 This honesty in which different options are assessed and applied is the crux of negotiation during an incident and the principal ethos of attending to people in need during hostage and suicide related incidents.
+In many court cases the question is often asked: What would the reasonable man (human) do?
+And equally, what would the reasonable doctor, a police official etc. do? indicating the reasonable actions which could be taken.
+In my mind Gary Noesner could be the “reasonable” hostage negotiator, close to be the perfect example of a negotiator.”

 Despite the breadth of the Atlantic the FBI and Scotland Yard were never closer in law enforcement than in the sphere of hostage negotiations and crisis resolution.
 Gary and I were both Directors of training for our organizations.
 We shared students, cases and techniques.
 Knowing that we also shared an unswerving belief that the skills we were teaching and the professionalism we were trying to instill was saving lives and protecting officers and agents who were daily in harm’s way was reassuring beyond measure.
 Having a conversation with Gary was like talking to myself, but getting smart answers, we thought alike, laughed at the same jokes and anguished over the same problems.
 When eventually we got to work together in the field on an international case, we could not have been closer had we walked the beat together in London or DC.
 Gary’s contribution to this arcane and high risk area of law enforcement is legendary.